 Defending reasonable sign regulations from First Amendment challenges has become increasingly difficult following Reed v.
 Town of Gilbert and its progeny.
-While the courts continue to grapple with challenges to sign regulations after Reed, it is recommended that in the meantime, the Council consider forwarding the proposed Sign Ordinance amendments to the Planning Commission for their initial review pursuant to HMC 13-52.200, in order to revise provisions that are not sufficiently content neutral.
+While the courts continue to grapple with challenges to sign regulations after Reed, staff recommends that in the meantime, the City adopt the proposed Sign Ordinance amendments to remove provisions that are not sufficiently content neutral.